Crypto taxes: should you switch from Sole Trader to Limited Company in the UK?

 Are sole traders and limited companies taxed differently?

 Yes, sole traders are taxed via Self Assessment, which includes Income Tax rates of up to 45%.
 In contrast, limited companies pay Corporation Tax on their profits at a rate of 19%.
 However, if you withdraw income through dividends or salary from your company, personal taxes will still apply through Self Assessment.
-To understand in more detail, take a look at our crypto tax guide for limited companies.

 How do you transition from filing crypto taxes as a sole trader to a limited company?